IBM/car-auction-network-fabric-node-sdk/README.md

 # Create a car auction network with Hyperledger Fabric Node.js SDK and IBM Blockchain Starter Plan

 In this Code Pattern we will create a blockchain network that simulates a car auction network.
+This network is based on an existing Composer application, which you can find (here)[https://github.com/hyperledger/composer-sample-networks/tree/master/packages/carauction-network].

 ### Intro to Certificate Authority